kimfucious/sakura/README.md

 {% include pagination.html %}{% endraw %}
 ```

-> _Note_: The raw/endraw tags above and found elsewhere on this page (visible on Github) are only there to display code snippets in this README.md file correctly on a Jekyll site without actually processing the code.
+> :point_up: The raw/endraw tags above and found elsewhere on this page (visible on Github) are only there to display code snippets in this README.md file correctly on a Jekyll site without actually processing the code.
 Be sure to not use them for real code.

 You'll soon realize, if you haven't already, that this theme relies heavily on the use of includes.